 - We realize that obsession with how people look is a human trait that is hard for us to break.
 So we place the emphasis on the heart, not outward appearance.
 Only God knows the heart.

 - A safe church does not cater to one socio-economic group or religious persuasion.
-The young and old are welcome, rich and poor are equal, conservatives and liberals sit in the same pew, blacks and whites serve side by side.
+The young and old are welcome, rich and poor are equal, conservatives and liberals sit in the same pew, all cultures and ethnicities serve side by side.

 - In a safe church the Bible is preached, not the traditions of man or the customs of churches.